EasyPost/easyvcr-java/README.md

 ### Censoring

-Censor sensitive data in the request and response bodies and headers, such as API keys and auth tokens.
+Censor sensitive data in the request and response, such as API keys and auth tokens.

-NOTE: Censors can only be applied to JSON request and response bodies.
-Attempting to apply censors to non-JSON data will throw an exception.
+Can censor:
+- Request and response headers (via key name)
+- Request and response bodies (via key name) (JSON only)
+- Request query parameters (via key name)
+- Request URL path elements (via regex pattern matching)

 **Default**: *Disabled*